dimsemenov/PhotoSwipe/website/documentation/seo.md

 ...
 ```

-You can go even further and use [Schema.org markup for image gallery](http://schema.org/ImageGallery), it should look like this:
+You can go further and use [Schema.org markup for image gallery](http://schema.org/ImageGallery) and [Image Object](http://schema.org/ImageObject), it should look like this:

 ```html
 <div itemscope itemtype="http://schema.org/ImageGallery">